jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 * A consulting algorithm that recommends the ideal location/price range/cuisine type given certain inputs from a business owner.

 Finally, we believe the dataset may be of interests to several stakeholders:
 - Business owners who are interested in entering the market.
+(Market Analysis )
 - Public health agencies who are interested in the population’s access and attitudes in dining out.
 - Public agencies interested in studying the local economy.
 - Food reviewers who are interested in assessing population’ interest.